-- Although sampling can be performed in many different ways, the most commonly used scheme is periodic sampling. - With this scheme, a sequence y of samples is obtained from a continuous-time signal x according to the relation y(n) = x(Tn) for all integer n, where T is a positive real constant.
+- Although sampling can be performed in many different ways, the most commonly used scheme is periodic sampling. - With this scheme, a sequence y of samples is obtained from a function x according to the relation y(n) = x(Tn) for all integer n, where T is a (strictly) positive real constant.

-- As a matter of terminology, we refer to T as the sampling period, and $\omega_s = 2\pi/T$ as the (angular) sampling frequency. - An example of periodic sampling is shown below, where the original continuous-time signal x has been sampled with sampling period T = 10, yielding the sequence y.
+- As a matter of terminology, we refer to T as the sampling period, and $\omega_s = \frac{2\pi}{T}$ as the (angular) sampling frequency. - An example of periodic sampling is shown below, where the function x has been sampled with sampling period T = 10, yielding the sequence y.